yangjiao2/INTERVIEW-PREPARATION/💙SystemDesign/kafka.md

 in other words,

-Due to parition (within a topic): For a consumer, messages coming from a partition would always be in order but ordering of messages coming from a topic is not guaranteed.
+Due to partition (within a topic): For a consumer, messages coming from a partition would always be in order but ordering of messages coming from a topic is not guaranteed.

-## funtions
+## functions

 1) publish message + subscription message